 Library instruction sessions are individually customized for your class assignment(s) by the librarians who teach them.
-Instruction sessions taught in the library last about an hour and provide hands-on searching experience for students in addition to demonstrations, learning activities, etc. Those taught in smart classrooms last approximately 40 minutes.
+Instruction sessions taught in the library typically provide hands-on searching experience for students in addition to demonstrations, learning activities, etc. We can also come to your smart classroom.

-In Spring 2017, 97% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.
+In Winter 2019, 96% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.
 Check out our infographics to see what CSUSB students are learning in library workshops and instruction sessions.

 Library Guides are online resource pages that librarians create for you.
 Relevant resources such as pertinent websites, databases, tutorials, books, and articles are individually selected then collocated in one place for your students.
 You can use your Library Guide on its own, link it to your class website, or incorporate it into your Blackboard course.

 Librarians can consult with you on the design of research assignments, recommend resources and search strategies for specific inquiries, and/or join discussion boards on Blackboard courses to anticipate/respond to students’ research questions related to assignments.
-If you would like to add a librarian to your Blackboard course or discuss a possible collaboration with a librarian, contact Barbara Quarton or your liaison librarian.
+If you would like to add a librarian to your Blackboard course or discuss a possible collaboration with a librarian, contact Gina Schlesselman-Tarango or your liaison librarian.

-We offer workshops for freshmen, juniors/transfers, and graduate students.
-Workshops are held in the Pfau Library, room PL-2005, and registration is required.
+We offer a variety of workshops each quarter.
+Some are geared towards a specific audience (e.g. graduate students), and some are open to all students, faculty, and staff.
+Workshops are held in the Pfau Library, room PL-2005 or PL-5005, and some are also available online via Zoom.
 Check out our offerings and register on our workshop calendar.